© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hollingbourne Second World War Zero Station is a scheduled monument protected by Historic England under reference 1479310.
 View the official record →

-Hollingbourne Second World War Zero Station is a scheduled ancient monument situated in Kent that dates to the Second World War period.
+Hollingbourne Second World War Zero Station is a defensive installation constructed during the Second World War as part of Britain's coastal and inland defence network.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1479310.

 Hollingbourne Second World War Zero Station is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1479310.